Powered by SchoolDash

 Overall scores for nearby schools are shown.
 Click on school names to go their corresponding pages.
 Use the button on the left to personalise these scores based on your own priorities.

-Disadvantaged pupils: About average.
+Disadvantaged pupils: Above average.
 Progress up to age 16 is about average.
-Destinations at 16 are about average.
+Destinations at 16 are above average.
 Progress at 16-18 is about average.
-Destinations at 18 (allowing for attainment) are about average.
+Destinations at 18 (allowing for attainment) are above average.

 Environment: About average.
 Air pollution, traffic accidents and crime are all roughly average.